charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/CSS/Intermediate CSS.md

 ##### Text-transform and text Overflow
 - allows you to capitalize element's text value. you can do all uppercase, capitalize or all lowercase with the attribute `text-transform: lowercase;`
-- for Text overflow, visit this page, likely will need to each time https://css-tricks.com/snippets/css/truncate-string-with-ellipsis/
+- for Text overflow, visit this page, likely will need to each time https://css-tricks.com/snippets/css/truncate-string-with-ellipsis/ [[CSS reference Notes]]

 ## Plethora of CSS Properties